wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

 1. Open the Streaming Integrator Studio and start creating a new Siddhi application.
 For more information, see [Creating a Siddhi Application](../develop/creating-a-Siddhi-Application.md).
 2. Enter a name for the Siddhi application as shown below.<br/>
    `@App:name("<Siddhi_Application_Name>)`<br/>e.g., `@App:name("SalesTotalsApp")`<br/>
-3. Define the output stream based on the schema in which you want to publish messages.
+3. Define the output stream based on the schema in which you want to publish data.
 The format is as follows. <br/>
    `define stream <Stream_Name>(attribute1_name attribute1_type, attribute2_name attribute2_type, ...);`
    e.g.,
    `define stream PublishSalesTotalsStream (transNo int, product string, price int, quantity int, salesValue long);`